kris-kuiper/Validator/README.md

 ##### Is false

-Checks if the data under validation is boolean false.
+Checks if the data under validation is boolean `false`.

 ```php
 $valdiator->field('fieldName')->isFalse();